Measuring Electron Correlation. The Impact of Symmetry and Orbital Transformations: Quantum Information Theory

 Quantum information theory offers a different perspective on the same phenomenon, albeit one that can be related to more traditional quantum chemical concepts\cite{benavides2017relating}.
 The starting point is a two-level quantum system, a qubit, that serves as an analogue of classical bits.
 We take spin-up and spin-down states to form the qubit in the following.
 A spin-up state can be labelled $\lvert 0\rangle$ and a spin-down state as $\lvert 1\rangle$, and a qubit can be any linear combination of these two basis states\cite{nielsen2010quantum}, $|m\rangle=\alpha\lvert 0\rangle + \beta\lvert 1\rangle$.
 If the spin of an electron prepared in such a state is measured in a field oriented along an axis parallel to the spin-up and spin-down basis states, then the probability of finding the electrons in state $\lvert 0\rangle$ or $\lvert 1\rangle$ is $|\alpha|^2$ and $|\beta|^2$, respectively.
 Along the same lines, one may prepare two electrons.
 Assuming at first that the two electrons do not interact before the measurement, the possible two-electron states may be described in the basis of the product states $\lvert 0\rangle\otimes\lvert 0\rangle$, $\lvert 0\rangle\otimes\lvert 1\rangle$, $\lvert 1\rangle\otimes\lvert 0\rangle$ and $\lvert 1\rangle\otimes\lvert 1\rangle$.
 They remain distinguishable and they are also independent in the sense that measuring the first qubit yields results that only depend on how the first electron was prepared and is not influenced by the second electron.
 Imagine now bringing spin-1/2 particles close enough together so that their spins align in an antiparallel fashion corresponding to the ground state and then separating them again far enough so that one is located at site $A$ the other at site $B$.
 The wavefunction that describes this state is

 In classical computing, the value of the first bit in a two-bit string does not yield information about the value of the second bit, in the same way as the independently prepared quantum systems do not.
 The two-qubit quantum state in Eq.~\eqref{2Q} is different because measuring the spin only at site $A$ also reveals what the result of the measurement will be at site $B$.
 Thus, the two qubits at site $A$ and $B$ are entangled\cite{almeida2007introduction} in the sense that the result of a measurement at $A$ determines that at $B$.
 It is also often said that they are correlated, although entanglement is only a special kind of quantum correlation\cite{ding2022quantum}.
 This is different from the definition of strong correlation in terms of perturbation strength, but has the advantage that it is more easily quantifiable\cite{chan2012low}.
 Note that Eq.~\eqref{2Q} describes a system of distinguishable spin-1/2 particles, such as an electron and a positron, or two electrons at a large distance.
-Although electrons are identical particles, if the two nuclei are separated enough so that the electronic wavefunctions no longer overlap, then the electrons can be identified by their position, which in the dissociating H$_2$ molecule can be identified with the position of the nuclei\cite{omar2005particle}.
+Although electrons are identical particles, in cases like the dissociating H$_2$ molecule, each electron can be identified as the one localized around a specific nucleus if the two nuclei are separated enough so that the electronic wavefunctions no longer overlap\cite{omar2005particle}.
 Comparing Eq.~\eqref{2Q} to the VB wavefunction of H$_2$ at large bond distances in Eq.~\eqref{SState} and assuming that $\mu$ is at site $A$ and $\nu$ at site $B$ reveals that